clairte/CS32-Notes-/Generic-Programming.md

 2. Just like a pointer, increment and decrement an iterator to move it up/down through a container's items

 3. Use iterator to read/write each value it points to

+- We do not have general pointer arithmetic as with normal pointers

+    - Only increment decrement

+    - A vector iterator, we can do pointer arithmetic

+        ```
+        p = v.end() - 2;
+        ```

 **Define an Iterator**: